QuantumQuackDoctor/Admin-Portal/README.md

 ```
 <Header>
     Any child components of header will be properly aligned with it.
-Header will obscure components on the left side.
 </Header>
 ```

+Components outside of header will be covered on the left and bottom

 # Getting Started with Create React App